 “If the university does not honor the demands in this petition, it will have chosen to side with systemic violence against the Black community and the repression of First Amendment rights,” Williamson wrote in an email to The Hoya.
 “Such a stance would be antithetical to the values of our organization, and would be antithetical to the professed values of our campus community.”

-The GUSA Senate unanimously passed a resolution voicing support for the petition at its meeting June 14.
+The GUSA Senate passed a resolution voicing support for the petition at its meeting June 14 in a 16-2-1 vote.

 Efforts to protect students’ rights to free speech are grounded in the university’s commitment to Jesuit values, according to GUSA Senator Lucy Sonsalla (SFS ’23).